supaorg/supa/docs/dev/proposals/sidebar-opener-in-ttabs.md

 - Creates a more flexible ttabs component that can be customized for other needs
 - Maintains a clean interface by only showing the button when relevant

-## Alternative Approaches
-1. **Global Header Bar**: Instead of modifying ttabs, create a global header bar above all content
-2. **Floating Button**: Add a floating button that appears when sidebar is closed
-3. **Keyboard Shortcut Only**: Rely solely on keyboard shortcuts to toggle the sidebar
-4. **Dedicated Panel UI Registry**: Create a specialized registry and API for panel UI components
-5. **Slot-based Approach**: Use slots in the TilePanel component for custom content

 The proposed solution is preferred as it integrates naturally with the existing UI paradigm while minimizing changes to the ttabs package.
 It also keeps Supa-specific logic (determining which panel is top-left) in the Supa codebase rather than in the reusable ttabs package.